CounterGD/CounterLauncherRemake/README.md

 ---

-🤝 Contributing
+## 🤝 Contributing

 Contributions are welcome!

-If you have a suggestion, bug report, or feature request, please open an Issue or submit a Pull Request.
+If you find a bug or have an idea for a new feature:

+1. Fork the repository.
+2. Create a new branch.
+3. Commit your changes.
+4. Open a Pull Request.

 ---

-📜 Legal
+## 📜 Legal

 CounterLauncher is an independent project.

-It is not affiliated with, endorsed by, sponsored by, or approved by Mojang Studios or Microsoft.
+It is **not affiliated with, endorsed by, sponsored by, or approved by Mojang Studios or Microsoft.**

 Minecraft is a trademark of Microsoft Corporation.